ethankennerly/villain/README.md

 Sleeping Dragon
 ===============

-Press spacebar to return to the menu.
+Press spacebar to see pink.

 A game made in 2 days by Ethan Kennerly.
 Ludum Dare 25, December 14-16, 2012.